-The Mid Year Fiscal Position Report clearly states that the report is published for the first four months of the year (January-April) by 30th June.
+The Mid-Year Fiscal Position Report clearly states that the report is published for the first four months of the year (January-April) by 30th June.
+The Public Officials of Department of Fiscal Policy and Department of National Budget of Ministry of Finance also confirmed that they only publish the Mid-Year Fiscal Position Report for first four months of the year (January-April) by 30th June.

 Sri Lanka currently does not publish a document that contains a summary of the first six months of the budget year.
 It does, however, publish the details of the first four months (January - April) in the 'Mid year Fiscal Position Report' published in June.
-However, the document has limited data on the first six months and thus cannot be considered a MYR.
+However, the document has limited data on the first six months, and does not include a projection of estimates for the remainder of the year, and thus cannot be considered a MYR.